Monday

 Jess Asato then highlighted the precarious funding situation of the Lord Kitchener Memorial Holiday Centre in her constituency, which provides valuable support and short stays for veterans and their families.
 She asked the Minister if he agrees that investing in locally valued veterans' charities is essential to providing the best support for service personnel.
 The Minister responded that he would be happy to visit the centre with Asato to see the brilliant work it does, and that the Government is looking at the best way to deliver support collaboratively across the charitable sector.

 Ben Obese-Jecty, the Conservative MP for Huntingdon, then raised the Prime Minister's conference pledge to house all veterans in need.
 However, he noted that the Government has since confirmed this will be done by exempting veterans from local connection and residency tests, rather than by making dedicated housing available.
 Obese-Jecty asked the Minister what guarantees the Government can offer veterans that homes will truly be there for them.
-The Minister stated that Operation Fortitude is underway, with over 2,000 referrals so far and 700 veterans placed in housing, and that the programme will continue to be extended to ensure every veteran has a home.
+The Minister stated that the Government's Op Fortitude programme has so far received over 2,000 referrals and housed 700 veterans, and that the programme will continue to be extended to ensure every veteran has a home.